marselbairam/loc8r/README.md

 An application to share and review your favorite locations

 ## Tech Stack
-Node.js, Express, MongoDB, Mongoose, Angular.js
+Angular.js, Node.js, Express, MongoDB, Mongoose